 In a collaborative effort to support NASA’s Artemis Program to land the first woman and next man on the Moon by 2024 – the Detroit Regional Partnership is working with NASA and the Johnson Space Center to heighten awareness with “Top-Tier” Detroit-based automotive and transportation leaders uniquely positioned to support the development of the new Lunar ”˜Space’ Rover.

 The Lunar Rover, an exploration vehicle that moves across the surface of the moon will be driven by the Artemis astronauts to “take the next giant leap” with innovative technologies to reach NASA’s science objectives.

-NASA will collaborate with their commercial and international partners to establish a sustainable lunar
+NASA will collaborate with their commercial and international partners to establish a sustainable lunar exploration by 2028.

 The Detroit Regional Partnership, a leading economic development organization serving Southeast Michigan’s 11-county region, is working in alliance with the Johnson Space Center, Greater Houston Partnership, and the Michigan Economic Development Corporation to raise awareness about NASA’s Request for Information (RFI) amongst Detroit Michigan business leaders.

 The RFI presents a winning opportunity to partner with the Houston, Texas community – a leader in energy, and aerospace offering strong infrastructure and support.

 Motor City Partners with Space City to Recruit Suppliers for New NASA Lunar Rover

 The Detroit Regional Partnership and the Michigan Economic Development Corp. are working with NASA to help the space agency identify potential supplier partners for a new lunar rover vehicle for the Artemis Program whose goal is to return people to the moon by 2024.